Emergent complexity and rhythms in evoked and spontaneous dynamics of human whole-brain models after tuning through analysis tools: Materials and Methods

-As an additional measure, the PSD was computed on the hemispheric event data, obtained cumulating the number of events that occur at any node of each hemisphere using temporal bins of \qty{5}{\ms}; this results in two aggregated signals (one per hemisphere) with a sampling resolution of \qty{200}{\Hz}.
-To detect infra-slow frequencies, Welch method was applied with time segments of \qty{140}{\s} and a \qty{50}{\percent} overlap.
-On the resulting PSDs, the $1/f$ background component was estimated by fitting a linear function in log-log space to obtain the PSD slope, following the method outlined in~\citet{colombo2019spectral}.
+As an additional measure, the PSD is computed on the hemispheric event data, obtained cumulating the number of events that occur at any node of each hemisphere using temporal bins of \qty{5}{\ms}; this results in two aggregated signals (one per hemisphere) with a sampling resolution of \qty{200}{\Hz}.
+To detect infra-slow frequencies, Welch method is applied with time segments of \qty{140}{\s} and a \qty{50}{\percent} overlap.
+On the resulting PSDs, the $1/f$ background scaling is estimated by fitting a linear function in log-log space to obtain the PSD slope, following~\citet{colombo2019spectral}.

-\subsubsection{Time-frequency Analysis}
+\subsubsection{Time-frequency analysis}

-Time-frequency decomposition was performed using a continuous wavelet transform with complex Morlet wavelets, implemented via the PyWavelets package \citep{lee2019pywavelets}.
-In the resting state, scales (i.e. the temporal span of wavelets) were computed for frequencies around the main peak in the frequency spectrum in \qty{1}{\Hz} steps (\qtyrange[range-phrase=--]{8}{12}{\Hz} for TUN and \qtyrange[range-phrase=--]{18}{22}{\Hz} for DEF configurations); for the evoked activity, scales ranged instead within \qtyrange[range-phrase=--]{8}{100}{\Hz}, still in \qty{1}{\Hz} steps, to account for a potentially wider evoked spectrum.
-Each wavelet was parameterized with a normalized bandwidth of \num{1} and a normalized center frequency of \num{1}; normalization depends on the sampling frequency (\qty{1}{\kHz}).
-The transformation was applied using a Fast Fourier Transform (FFT)-based method, yielding complex wavelet coefficients.
+Time-frequency decomposition is performed using a continuous wavelet transform with complex Morlet wavelets, implemented via the \texttt{PyWavelets} package \citep{lee2019pywavelets}.
+In the resting state, scales (i.e., the temporal span of wavelets) are computed for frequencies around the main peak in the frequency spectrum (\qtyrange[range-phrase=--]{8}{12}{\Hz} for TUN and \qtyrange[range-phrase=--]{18}{22}{\Hz} for DEF configurations) in \qty{1}{\Hz} steps; for the evoked activity, scales range instead within \qtyrange[range-phrase=--]{8}{100}{\Hz}, still in \qty{1}{\Hz} steps, to account for a potentially wider evoked spectrum.
+Each wavelet is parameterized with a normalized bandwidth of \num{1} and a normalized center frequency of \num{1}; normalization depends on the sampling frequency (\qty{1}{\kHz}).
+The transformation is applied using a Fast Fourier Transform (FFT)-based method, yielding complex wavelet coefficients.

-The time-frequency power representation was then obtained as the squared magnitude of the complex coefficients for each frequency, then averaged over the frequency range.
-Only for the analysis of the evoked activity, power was also averaged across all trials, to obtain the temporal evolution of broadband post-stimulus power.
-To account for baseline variability, trial-averaged power time-course $\mathcal{P}$ was normalized using a decibel (dB) transformation with respect to the pre-stimulus mean:
+The time-frequency power representation is then obtained as the squared magnitude of the complex coefficients for each frequency, then averaged over the frequency range.
+Only for the analysis of the evoked activity, power is also averaged across all trials, to obtain the temporal evolution of broadband post-stimulus power.
+To account for baseline variability, trial-averaged power time-course $\mathcal{P}$ is normalized using a decibel (dB) transformation with respect to the pre-stimulus mean:

 where $\mathcal{P}_{\mathrm{post}}$ represents the post-stimulus power at each time point, while $\langle\mathcal{P}_{\mathrm{pre}}\rangle$ is the time average from \qty{-350}{\ms} to \qty{-50}{\ms} with respect to the stimulus onset.